 Make sure you fill out all of the application questions.

-I’m always surprised that people don’t fill all of these out, sometimes they leave everything blank and it leaves me with questions about their true experience, and it also leaves me questioning their attention to detail, it also makes me wonder if they’re actually committed to their job search.
+When applicants leave questions blank, it leaves families with questions about their true experience, raises doubts about their attention to detail, and makes families wonder whether they’re actually committed to their job search.

 An applicant is probably not going to get an interview callback if they skip those application questions, so make sure you fill those out.